Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Way 2: Understand the Polyvagal Piece (Why Your Body Does This)

-Sympathetic (Yellow/Red): Danger signal.
+Sympathetic: Danger signal.
 Mobilisation.
 Heart rate up, digestion down, tunnel vision.
 Designed for short-term threat response — not six months of inconsistent income.

 Way 3: Regulate Through Physiology, Not Willpower

-Three practices that actually move you toward Green because they work on the vagus nerve directly:
+Three practices that actually move you toward Green — because they work on the vagus nerve directly:

 None of these require clearing your mind.
 They work on the physiology regardless of what your thoughts are doing — which is the point.

-Way 5: Remove What's Keeping You Yellow
+Way 4: Remove What's Keeping You in Activation

 Nervous system regulation works faster when you reduce the inputs keeping your system activated in the first place.